10 Tips for Improving Reading and Language Learning

 Read the book together.
-After reading, ask your child to retell you the story to see what they have listened to, understood and remembered.
-It can help talking about beginning, middle and end.
-Ask the child if they liked the book and why and rate it out of 10.
+After reading, ask your child to retell you the story to see what they have listened to, understood, and remembered.
+It can help to talk about the beginning, middle, and end.
+Ask the child if they liked the book and why, and rate it out of 10.

 Choose a page and describe an item you can see on that page for your child to look and find (similar to a “what’s in the bag” game).
 Use vocabulary to describe its category, function, position. e.g. its a type of furniture, it’s made of metal, it’s next to the table.
 Your child can also have a go at describing something for you to find.

 When reading a book you could roleplay the different characters and events using actions, voices, and props either by acting yourselves or using your child’s own toys.

 Cover up the words in the book with your hand or piece of paper.
 Retell the story together by using the pictures and describe what’s happening.
 This is a great way to get language flowing with a child who is a reluctant reader.

-Reading and language learning with books includes encountering ideas our children will never face in real life such as chasing dragons, finding treasure, flying dogs and princess fairies.
-Experiencing stories allows them to lose themselves in wonderful adventures whilst hearing and learning new and exciting vocabulary.
-Grab a book, have a go, make a start and have fun!
+Reading and language learning with books includes encountering ideas our children will never face in real life such as chasing dragons, finding treasure, flying dogs, and princess fairies.
+Experiencing stories allows them to lose themselves in wonderful adventures, while hearing and learning new and exciting vocabulary.
+Grab a book, have a go, make a start, and have fun!